-On November 15th, 2018, this proposal was introduced to the Administrative Review Team (ART).
-The ART noted that the chimney on the proposed addition was larger as compared to the chimneys on the original historic structure, and requested it be reduced in scale.
+On November 15th, 2018, this proposal was introduced to the ART.
+The ART noted that the chimney on the proposed addition was larger as compared to the chimneys on the original historic structure.
 It was also noted a landscape plan is not required, but could be a benefit in this case to screen the massing of the proposed addition.
 Staff relayed the concerns to the applicant.
 In response, the applicant has provided additional details for the ARB's consideration.